davidwalter0/go-gpg-tool/README.md

 Maintaining a PGP "home directory" for keyring storage is slightly too complicated.
 Some combination of options always seems to make a `~/.gnupg` no matter what you do.
 And if this exists, sometimes keyrings in it get search/included even if you don't want them to be.
 There *is* a way to use `gpg` in a batch and "immediate" mode, but it's not straight forward.
 So you end up with stuff like [gpg-tmp](https://github.com/Keith-S-Thompson/gpg-tmp).
 Which mostly works, except when it doesn't.
 And then there's having to remember to ASCII armor your keys.
 And backing up the imported keyrings.

-`quickpgp` gets rid of all that.
+`go-gpg-tool` gets rid of all that.
 Sometimes, you just want to sign a file with a key you have right there.

 ## Compliation